-The minor Music, Culture, Cognition enables students to establish links between human culture and (human) cognition through the study of music.
-It offers a unique combination of cultural theory and cognition science methods through a focus on music, working with experts from the fields of cultural musicology and music cognition.
+The minor Music, Culture, Cognition enables students to establish links between culture and cognition through the study of music across cultures (and potentially even across species).
+It offers a unique combination of cultural theory and methods from the cognitive sciences through a focus on music, its workings, functions and origins.
+You will be working with experts from the fields of both cultural musicology and music cognition.

 In this minor you will learn to consider music as a world-wide phenomenon, with special attention to music as a thought process and ideas about music in different cultures.
-You will study music in its full breadth, from singing Neanderthals to Madonna, from Aristoxenos to Xenakis, and from Ravi Shankar to Ari Barroso.
+You will study music in its full breadth, from singing Neanderthals to Beyoncé.
 Also, you will learn to interpret music in the context of the cognitive revolution in the humanities, in which the characteristics of music are considered as an acoustic, psychological, and cognitive phenomenon.

 This minor is open for application to students who have obtained an academic first-year diploma or a positive Binding Study Advice from an academic Bachelor's programme.
 This entails that you must have obtained at least 48 ECTS in your propaedeutic year.